 Auto accidents in Indiana can have serious consequences.
 Whether you're dealing with a rear-end collision in Indianapolis or distracted driving accident on I-70 or I-74 in Indiana, you need to make sure your rights are protected and your motor vehicle crash receives the attention it rightfully deserves.
 Roads and highways where accidents happen in Indiana include I-65, I-465, U.S. 31 and U.S. 421.

 At Hocker Law, LLC, we know how serious car wrecks can be in Indiana.
 That's why we work so hard to help people injured in severe motor vehicle accidents recover the compensation they need to get on with their lives.

 If you are represented by our firm, you will have an experienced attorney handling your car accident claim.
-He will stand up to the insurance companies and help you fight for the full compensation you need.
+We will stand up to the insurance companies and help you fight for the full compensation you need.

 When you have a knowledgeable Indianapolis car accident lawyer at your side, we can dictate the terms of your negotiations with insurance companies.
 Instead of accepting an offer that doesn't even come close to covering the cost your car accident, you and your attorney can demand the compensation you rightfully deserve.
 We will help you make sure your medical bills are covered.
 We will examine the impact of the accident on your job.
 You may be entitled to compensation for lost wages, pain and suffering and other damages.